 The 2021-2023 Investment Plan Update for the Clean Transportation Program (previously known as the Alternative and Renewable Fuel and Vehicle Technology Program) guides the allocation of program funding for Fiscal Years 2021-2023.
-The California Energy Commission (CEC) will review the proposed allocations annually to adjust as needed.
+The California Energy Commission (CEC) reviews the proposed allocations annually and makes adjustments as needed.

 This 2021-2023 investment plan covers the thirteenth year of the program and reflects laws, executive orders, regulations, and other funding programs to reduce greenhouse gas emissions, petroleum dependence, and criteria pollution emissions for all Californians.
-It details how the CEC determines the goal-driven priorities of the program by incorporating input from stakeholders, the Disadvantaged Communities Advisory Group, and the Clean Transportation Program Advisory Committee, and by analyzing project opportunities for funding.
-These priorities are consistent with the overall program goal "to develop and deploy innovative technologies that transform California's fuel and vehicle types to help attain the state's climate change policies."
+Program priorities are determined with input from stakeholders, the Disadvantaged Communities Advisory Group, the Clean Transportation Program Advisory Committee and by CEC analyses such as the Electric Vehicle Charging Infrastructure Assessment and the Electric Vehicle Charging Infrastructure Assessment and the Electric Vehicle Charging Infrastructure Assessment and the overall program goal "to develop and deploy innovative technologies that transform California's fuel and vehicle types to help attain the state's climate change policies."